Severe Weather Awareness Week

 Lightning, and tornadoes, and wildfires, oh my!
-In 2017, we were reminded that weather is not always perfect in the sunshine state.
-Florida is still susceptible to hazardous conditions year-round.
-That's why Hillsborough County is joining state emergency officials in promoting Severe Weather Awareness Week, Jan.
-22-26.
+We are always reminded that weather is not always perfect in the sunshine state.
+While hurricane season has passed, Florida is still susceptible to hazardous conditions.
+That's why Hillsborough County is joining state emergency officials in promoting Severe Weather Awareness Week.

 While most residents focus their preparedness efforts only on hurricane season, other types of severe weather can be just as devastating.
 Severe Weather Awareness Week calls attention to these potential hazards, how to prepare, and how to survive.